Key takeaways—The SECURE Act:

 Small-business owners will find it easier to join together to offer defined contribution retirement plans

-- The new law facilitates the adoption of open multiple employer plans (MEPs) by allowing completely unrelated employers to participate in an MEP and eliminates the IRS's "one bad apple" rule, which stipulates that all employers participating in an MEP may face adverse tax consequences if one employer fails to satisfy the tax qualification rules for the MEP.
+- The law facilitates the adoption of open multiple employer plans (MEPs) by allowing completely unrelated employers to participate in an MEP and eliminates the IRS's "one bad apple" rule, which stipulates that all employers participating in an MEP may face adverse tax consequences if one employer fails to satisfy the tax qualification rules for the MEP.

 - Roughly half of private-sector workers in the US still don't have access to a retirement plan through their employer.
 Open MEPs can help deliver low-cost, high-quality retirement plans for millions of small business workers.